 Gift of God >> Adopted >>

-We are adopted in the flesh – Timothy was Paul’s son on a spiritual level
+We are adopted in the flesh – Timothy was Paul’s spiritual son; they considered their spiritual lives more

-father.
-That might sound cult-ish to some, but there is one faith that
+relevant than their natural lives.
+That might sound like a cult to some, but there is one faith that

-such, because they don’t know the difference between truth and error, so
+such, because they don’t know the difference between truth and error.
+Meanwhile, the world can be wild about their fleshly

 the antithesis of a cult.
+See also:

 (55a) Paradox